Monday, April 8, 2013

 This resort was family run for many, many years.

 This picture is from the 60's.
-It doesn't look much different now.

 From the late 1950's early 60's Chamber of Commerce map: